Follow Us

 • Maintain your septic system or holding tanks and pump your tank every 2 years

-Make 2022 the year you become a PLIA Member and contribute generously to our work in keeping Platte Lake clean and beautiful for generations to come.
+Make this year the year you become a PLIA Member and contribute generously to our work in keeping Platte Lake clean and beautiful for generations to come.
 Join Now!

 Powered by Wild Apricot Membership Software